 Teaching will be conducted in English.
 For the field work in the villages, there will be Sri Lankan partners who will aid with translations.

 Shramadana = shared labor, not from a position of privileged people helping out poor people.
-Getting to know each other, engagement, communication and socializing is important, sharing meals.
+Getting to know each other, working together with villages on a project, engagement, communication and socializing, sharing meals, are important aspects of the Shramadana.